 The biggest drawbacks to these types of filters are, in no particular order:

-- Cost: These systems are typically 40-60% more than similarly effective systems
+- Cost: These systems typically cost around 40-60% more than similarly effective systems

-- Maintenance: The maintenance schedule on these also costly.
+- Maintenance: The maintenance schedule on these is also costly.

 This is what the mousetrap has evolved into.
 If you want a chemical-free solution that just works and works, simpler is going to be better.